Pseudo-rotations vs. Rotations: Preliminaries

 The action of a Hamiltonian $H$ on a capped closed curve $\bar{x}=(x,A)$ is

 The space of capped closed curves is a covering space of the space of contractible loops, and the critical points of $\CA_H$ on this space are exactly the capped one-periodic orbits of $X_H$.
 The \emph{action spectrum} $\CS(H)$ of $H$ is the set of critical values of $\CA_H$.
 This is a zero measure set; see, e.g., \cite{HZ}.
+(Sometimes, abusing notation, we will use the notation $\CS(\varphi)$, where $\varphi=\varphi_H$, with the understanding that $H$ is fixed in the background.)

 These definitions extend to $k$-periodic orbits and Hamiltonians in an obvious way.
 Clearly, the action functional is homogeneous with respect to iteration: